 Ships' emissions create measurable regional change in clouds

 New research led by the University of Washington is the first to measure this phenomenon's effect over years and at a regional scale.
-Satellite data over a in the south Atlantic show that the ships modify clouds to block an additional 2 Watts of solar energy, on average, from reaching each square meter of ocean surface near the shipping lane.
+Satellite data over a shipping lane in the south Atlantic show that the ships modify clouds to block an additional 2 Watts of solar energy, on average, from reaching each square meter of ocean surface near the shipping lane.

 The result implies that globally, cloud changes caused by particles from all forms of industrial pollution block 1 Watt of solar energy per square meter of Earth's surface, masking almost a third of the present-day warming from greenhouse gases.
 The open-access study was published March 24 in AGU Advances, a journal of the American Geophysical Union.